raank/py-crud-api/README.md

 - Upgrade: `docker exec -it crud-backend python run.py db upgrade;`
 - Seed admin first user: `docker exec -it crud-backend python run.py seed;`

+Using the Insominia for tests of API with Auth Token and access **Swagger**.

 Thanks.